Mustafa-Diab/color-matching-game/README.md

 - If the colors match, the boxes remain visible; otherwise, they reset to their original state.
 - The game challenges the player to memorize the positions of the colors and match all pairs to win.

-This project is implemented in Java, using a GUI framework like Swing or JavaFX for the user interface.
+This project is implemented in Java, using a GUI framework for the user interface.

 ## 🛠️ Features